-Popping the big question is stressful enough in itself, but nothing adds pressure quite like trying to figure out how to propose.
+Popping the big question is nerve wracking enough, but nothing adds pressure quite like trying to figure out how to propose.
 There’s a seemingly thin line between being original and overdoing it, and finding that sweet spot is undoubtedly tough.
-As you begin to formulate ideas, the most important thing to remember is that this is all about you and your partner.
-You want them to of course say yes, but the proposal should be unique to your relationship.
+As you begin to formulate ideas, the most important thing to remember is that this marriage proposal is all about you and your partner.
+You want them to of course say yes, but the marriage proposal should be unique to your relationship.

 Time of Year

 One of the easiest ways to make your engagement stand out is by popping the question when it’s not proposal season — A.K.A.
 November through January.
 You certainly don’t have to wait if you’re ready now, but those not in a rush might consider a less popular time of year when you might catch your future spouse completely off-guard.

 Make sure you check off any of these applicable to-do items beforehand.

 - Talk with their parents.
 For instance, this is the RIGHT way to ask a dad to marry his daughter.